Our article will be an in-depth reference for unique types of snakes in France.

 It can be gray or brown in color, and it often has darker markings on its back and flanks.

-The coloring of its body might vary.
+The body’s coloring might vary.
 One of the distinguishing features of this species is a dark splotch on the rear of the head, which can be seen more clearly in males.

 2. Western Montpellier Snake

-Malpolon monspessulanus, often known as the Western Montpellier Snake, is also on our list of types of snakes in France.
+Malpolon monspessulanus, often known as the Western Montpellier Snake, is also on our list of snake types in France.

-Individuals can reach lengths between one and two meters, which has earned it a reputation for being an outstanding species.
+Individuals can reach lengths between one and two meters, earning it a reputation as an outstanding species.

-The body of a Montpellier snake is normally yellow or light brown in color, and it is coated in microscopic scales all over.
+The body of a Montpellier snake is normally yellow or light brown and coated in microscopic scales.

 This snake has a thin body.
 Its head is pointed and pointy and has a characteristic eye stripe behind each eye.